 Another factor that contributes to manufacturing delays is changing your product details AFTER you’ve started the manufacturing process.
 Even a small change in a product requires that the process start from the beginning.
 So be absolutely sure of your product specs before you submit them, because any change will result in delays.
 Guaranteed.

 Why waste weeks sourcing suppliers when you’re still unsure of the potential manufacturing costs?
 Putting together a manufacturing cost analysis and validating your product can save you time and money very early on.
-Guided Imports recently launched our Product Validation service and it has been one of the most popular services we offer.
+Guided Imports recently launched our Product Validation guide and it has been one of the most popular guides we offer.
 To date, over 1,800 sellers have used this service to help them better understand the costs and viability of a potential product.
 Also, during the validation phase, be sure to research any compliance and/or certification requirements for your product.
 Factories are not responsible for knowing these requirements, since every country they export to will likely differ.

 Look for any reason to rule a supplier out (except price, focus on that last!).
 As it begins getting more and more difficult to rule suppliers out, start getting increasingly strict with what requirements a supplier must have in order for you to work with them.
 This is covered in our Funnel Sourcing guide as well.